GoodCloud/django-zebra/README.md

 I did not write any of stripe.
 It just makes me happy to use, and inspired to make better APIs for my users.
 For Stripe info, ask them: [stripe.com](http://stripe.com)

-Initial coding by Steven Skoczen of [GoodCloud](http://www.agoodcloud.com).
+Code credits are in the AUTHORS file.
 Pull requests welcome!